-Homework: Bring a graphic drawing of ON cosmos according to your interpretation based only on the primary texts (please ignore the fantasy nonsense on the internet)
+Homework: Bring a graphic drawing of ON cosmos according to your interpretation based only on texts (please ignore the fantasy nonsense on the internet)

-29. Jan: The synchronic aspect of ON myth.
-Discussion and comparison of the characters of gods and their actions with the focus on the role of bodies and body parts.
-Discussion on the features and structures of ON cosmology, differences in sources, surreal aspects.
+5. Feb: Discussion on the features and structures of ON cosmology, differences in sources, surreal aspects.
 Body symbolism and the problem of literalism and unification of variants.

-Reading for next: Völuspá, Hyndluljóð, Sigrdrífumál, Baldrs draumar

-Homework: Compare systematically these four poems both with regard to structure of the narrative and to motifs.
+Reading for next: Völuspá, Hyndluljóð, Sigrdrífumál, Baldrs draumar Homework: Compare systematically these four poems both with regard to structure of the narrative and to motifs.
 Find as many similarities and differences as you can.
-Bring your findings in the form of Venn diagram or spreadsheet or mind map.
+Bring your findings in the form of a Venn diagram or a spreadsheet.
 Look for body symbolism.
-The Two Worlds system - Look for implicit pairs of opposites associated with this duality: Male/female?
-Control/lack of it?
-Culture/nature?
-Safety/danger?
-Overtness/hiddenness?
-Find others!

-5. Feb: Presentation of your findings on the four poems.
+12. Feb: Presentation of your findings on the four poems.
 Discussion on the typical narrative structures of ON mythology.
-The opposition of Miðgarðr (Ásgarðr) and the Otherworld (Underworld).
-The aligned pairs of opposites.
+The opposition of Miðgarðr/Ásgarðr and Otherworld.

-Reading for next: Hymiskviða, Prymskviða, Alvíssmál, plus Hrungnir and Útgarða-Loki episodes from Snorra Edda
+Reading for next: Hymiskviða, Þrymskviða, Alvíssmál, and Hrungnir and Útgarða-Loki episodes from Snorra Edda

 Homework: Compare systematically these five narratives both with regard to structure of the narrative and to motifs.
 Find as many similarities and differences as you can.

 Bring your findings in the form of a Venn diagram or a spreadsheet.
 Look for body symbolism.

-12. Feb: Presentation of your findings and discussion.
+19. Feb: Presentation of your findings and discussion.
 Question of cosmic structure, narrative structure, salient and repetitive features of the symbolic system.
-The "Hero's Quest" and its variation.
 The role of body and body parts within this framework.
 Wrap up of the "primary sources" part of the seminar.